-We are a veterinary health company creating and marketing products for companion animals by focusing on the unmet needs of clinical veterinarians.
-Our mission is to enrich the lives of the animals we love and the people that care for them by providing products and technologies that improve patient care and enhance the economic health of veterinary practices.
+We are a veterinary health company creating Components of Revenue and marketing products for companion animals by focusing on the unmet needs of clinical veterinarians.
+Our mission is to enrich the lives of the animals we love Costs and the people that care for them by providing products and technologies that improve patient care and enhance the economic health of veterinary practices.
 Our product portfolio includes innovative diagnostics and therapeutic medical devices that emphasize patient health and enhancing practice economics.

-We currently have six discrete platforms in our product portfolio:
+We currently have six discrete platforms in our product portfolio: Expenses